How to Test Mosquitto MQTT Broker in JMeter: Detailed Guide

 To perform this testing, you need software tools to simulate many client connections and messages at random points in time and possibly connect to the broker from different WAN regions.

 - Emqtt_bench is an open-source command line application that allows you to simulate connections and loads for thousands of clients.
 It can be a fundamental component for creating custom test scripts that run on multiple real or virtual computer instances.
-While using this tool, it is possible to simulate thousands of client connections, it may not be as easily managed as with JMeter.
+While using this tool, it is possible to simulate thousands of client connections, but it may not be as easily managed as with JMeter.

 There are also fully managed web tools or test suites that use either Emqtt bench or JMeter as core components.